marcel-utz/MagRes-Back-to-work/preparations-B27-draft.md

 where gloves and hand sanitiser will be provided, along with a bin for disposal of gloves.
 The task is to ensure that  this is in place.

-**Safety Goggles.** Various labs have a box where a number of saftey goggles were stored for shared use.
+**Safety Goggles.** Various labs have a box where a number of safety goggles are stored for shared use.
 This is obviously no longer appropriate in the current situation.
 All safety goggles will be removed from the labs, and users will be expected to bring their own, labelled pair.